Georgia Senate plans vote on campus guns measure

 If senators approve the bill on Tuesday, it returns to the House.
-Both chambers would have to pass the measure before adjourning on Thursday to send the bill to Gov. Nathan Deal.
+Both chambers would have to pass the measure before adjourning on Thursday to send the bill to Governor Nathan Deal.

 Lawmakers added exemptions for preschools and buildings where high school students take courses.
 The bill also exempts student housing and athletic facilities.